andrenormanlang/candy-shop-html-css-typescript/README.md

 ## A shop for those who love candy

-A webshop for those who love candy also when they are away and not only at home.
+First group project for the JavaScript course of Medieinstitutet of an online store for those who love gummy bears.

 ## About this app
-This app is build with JavaScript and TypesScript and styling is with bootsrap and css
+This app is built with Vanilla JavaScript and TypesScript and styling done with bootstrap and css

-## Installations

 ### Install dependenices
 npm install